gramineproject/gramine/Documentation/environment-setup.rst

 Gramine with SGX support requires several features from your system:

-- The FSGSBASE feature of recent processors must be enabled in the Linux kernel;
+- The FSGSBASE feature of recent processors must be enabled in the Linux kernel.

-- The Intel SGX driver must be built in the Linux kernel;
+- The Intel SGX driver must be built in the Linux kernel.
+- The Intel PSW must be installed.

-- Intel SGX SDK/PSW and (optionally) Intel DCAP must be installed.
+- The Intel DCAP must be installed if DCAP-based attestation should be used.

 If your system doesn’t meet these requirements, please refer to more detailed descriptions in :doc:`devel/building`.